Learning that you are eligible for a tax refund can be a welcome surprise.

 To get your refund faster, it’s a good idea to choose electronic filing instead of sending in your return by mail.

-That way, your refund can begin moving through the system immediately, rather than having to wend its way through snail mail and hands-on refund processing.
+That way, your refund can begin moving through the system immediately, rather than having to wind its way through snail mail and hands-on refund processing.

 A paper tax return can take about six to eight weeks to process, but with electronic filing, or e-filing, taxpayers can typically expect to receive their refund within 21 days.